takugian/quick-tutorials-with-aws/rds/rdsmysqlinstance/README.md

 # rdsmysqlinstance

-This project creates:
-- A RDS DB Instance inside a VPC using MySQL engine
+This project creates a RDS DB Instance inside a VPC using MySQL engine.
-    - Enable monitoring;

 ## Helpful links